mrl5/python-design-patterns/README.md

 # Python: Design Patterns
 Examples from [Python: Design Patterns] by [Jungwoo Ryoo]

+## Design patterns
+- Well-known solutions to recurring problems (same problem occuring over and over again)
+- Widely accepted solutions by the software development community
+- No need to re-invent the wheel

 ## Creational Patterns
 1.	[ ] Factory
 2.	[ ] Abstract factory